hubtype/botonic/doc-botonic/docs/create-convapp.md

      }
    }
    ```
-1. In the `routes.js` files, import:
+1. In the `routes.js` file, import:

    ```javascript
    import FinalAction from "./actions/final-action";